 What does the Bible say about self-worth?

 If we base our self-worth on external things like people, places, and circumstances, we're bound to be disappointed.
-Even if we have people who praise and love us, many of us tend to then feel pressure to achieve or "do enough" to maintain that approval.
-And when we fail or make mistakes, our sense of self-worth may plummet—no matter how much others might try to build us up again.
+Even if we have people who compliment and love us, deep down, many of us still tend to feel pressure to maintain that approval.
+And when we're met with failure or mistakes, our sense of worthiness may plummet.

 If we base our self-worth on how God sees us, we'll find a much more solid foundation in WHY we are worth everything to God.
-God never changes and that goes for His love for us too (Hebrews 13:8).
-The Bible tells us that we are unique creations, made by the Creator of the Universe, and that each one of us is 100% worth dying for.
+God never changes and that goes for His love for us too (Hebrews 13:8; Romans 8:39).
+The Bible tells us that we are unique creations, made by the Creator of the Universe, and that each one of us is 100% worth dying for (John 3:16-17).

 You are a unique creation.

-Take a look at Psalm 139:13-16.
-The author celebrates God's creativity and design of the human body.
-He sings of the awe-inspiring wonder of how God made us.
-God found us worthy of investing in—even before we were born.
-Our Creator knit together our unformed bodies with the story of our lives already written.
-God found us worthy enough to love us intensely and unconditionally and to give us each a unique body, purpose, and calling.
+You are a celebration of God's creativity and design of the human body (Psalm 139:13-16).
+You are proof of the awe-inspiring wonder of how God made us.
+God found you worthy of investing in—even before you were born.
+Your Creator knit together your unformed body with the story of your life already written.
+God found you worthy enough to love intensely and unconditionally and to give you a unique purpose and calling.

 You are a reflection of God.

-Genesis 1:27 tells us that God created us in His image.
-That means that we are made to have the attributes of God, reflecting His glorious attributes in us and through us.
-God loves and values His creation.
-As we read the account of God creating the universe in Genesis 1, we find over and over that He calls it "good."
+You are made to have the attributes of God, reflecting His glorious attributes in you and through you (Genesis 1:27).
+God loves and values His creation, and we know that, as God was creating the universe, He called it "good" over and over (Genesis 1).
 We believe that whenever a new human life is created, God lovingly gives that life a soul that will live forever.
-God chose YOU to receive this incredible gift!
+And God chose YOU to receive this incredible gift!

 You are chosen.